Spring 2022 Protect the Nest Frequently Asked Questions

 Following advice from Franklin County Public Health, the University currently requires students, faculty, and staff to be vaccinated against COVID-19.

 Throughout the COVID-19 pandemic, Otterbein has followed the advice of public health officials to make decisions in the best interest of the health and safety of our community.
 Franklin County Public Health has advised us to require the vaccination because the vaccine is still the most effective way to prevent serious illness or death from COVID-19.

-The vaccine requirement, combined with our current mask mandate, will offer the highest level of protection to our community and allow us to continue to offer in-person classes and activities.
+The vaccine requirement will offer the highest level of protection to our community and allow us to continue to offer in-person classes and activities.

 Which COVID-19 vaccines qualify for this requirement?

 To be considered fully vaccinated, you must receive two doses of the Pfizer-BioNTech or Moderna vaccines or one dose of the Johnson & Johnson vaccine.

 Currently, we strongly recommend but do not require booster shots.

 Are there any exemptions from the vaccine requirement?

 To request an exemption, students must contact email@example.com and faculty and staff must contact firstname.lastname@example.org.
 For a medical exemption, students, faculty, and staff will be required to provide documentation from their licensed healthcare provider.
 For a religious exemption, students and employees will be asked to complete a separate religious exemption form.

 Can I take classes online if I don’t want to get the vaccine?